PurpleKingdomGames/indigo-website/website/blog/2021-08-17-roguelike-post-mortem.md

 ### What would I do differently next time?

 My main regret is that the terminal emulator is rather heavy and can't be refreshed at 60 fps.
 For the purposes of the tutorial this isn't a problem since you only have to update on key press, but if you wanted to do any smoother effects it wouldn't be able to keep up.
-The other way this problem rears it's head is if someone is running a low power system, since it requires the ability to allocate some fairly chunky arrays on to the GPU.
+The other way this problem rears it's head is if someone is running a low power system of some kind, since it requires the ability to allocate some fairly chunky arrays on to the GPU as UBO data (uniform buffer object).

-There are lots of ways to resolve this problem, I would have liked to have had the time to make it better.
+There are lots of ways to resolve this problem, I would have liked to have had the time to make it better, maybe next time.

-Additionally I'd like to wrap up the starter kit into a library of some sort for ease of use by others.
+Additionally I'd like to have wrapped up the starter kit into a library of some sort for ease of use by others.

 Finally, a small thing, but I wish I'd spent a little bit longer on the build process.
 When you build for web you have to emit a different module kind than if you're running locally, and that's a manual change in the `build.sbt` file.
 It would have been nice to do that properly. ([The process is described in the starter kit's README.](https://github.com/PurpleKingdomGames/indigo-roguelike-starterkit#how-to-run-and-package-up-this-game))

 ## Final thoughts

-Following the tutorial was great fun and I would highly recommend it.

-That said, following in a language other than Python added a lot of complexity.
-Converting the tutorial to a purely functional language / approach on top of that, often meant completely ignoring what the tutorial was saying, and trying to achieve the same outcome by totally different means.
+Following the tutorial in a language other than Python added a lot of complexity.
+Converting the tutorial to a purely functional language / approach on top of that often meant completely ignoring what the tutorial was saying, and trying to achieve the same outcome by totally different means.
 This would be very difficult if you didn't know your engine well in advance.

-Hopefully the version I've pulled together along with the starter kit will help the next adventurous soul that decides to have a go!
+That said, following the tutorial was great fun and I would highly recommend it.
+Hopefully I'll be able to have another crack at it next year!
+In the meantime, perhaps the version I've pulled together (along with the starter kit) will help the next adventurous Scala soul that decides to delve into the depths of a roguelike!